Home » Skin » Dry

 4. PCA

-Unlike hyaluronic acid, which can make a skincare product alone, you barely come across sodium PCA as a standalone serum or cream.
+Unlike hyaluronic acid, which can be found in a skincare product alone, you barely come across sodium PCA as a standalone serum or cream.

 But the more the humectants, the merrier.
 That’s why most hydrating serums combine hyaluronic acid with other humectants like sodium PCA.